Current sensing: Hall effect

 Hall effect sensors are devices based on the Hall-effect, which was discovered by Edwin Hall in 1879 based on the physical principle of the Lorentz force.
 They are activated by an external magnetic field.
 In this generalized device, the Hall sensor senses the magnetic field produced by the magnetic system.
 This system responds to the quantity to be sensed (current, temperature, position, velocity, etc.) through the input interface.
 The Hall element is the basic magnetic field sensor.
 It requires signal conditioning to make the output usable for most applications.
 The signal conditioning electronics needed are an amplifier stage and temperature compensation.
 Voltage regulation is needed when operating from an unregulated supply.
 If the Hall voltage is measured when no magnetic field is present, the output should be zero.
 However, if voltage at each output terminal is measured with respect to ground, a non-zero voltage will appear.
 This is the common mode voltage (CMV), and is the same at each output terminal.
 The output interface then converts the electrical signal from the Hall sensor; the Hall voltage: a signal that is significant to the application context.
 The Hall voltage is a low level signal on the order of 30 μvolts in the presence of one gauss magnetic field.
 This low-level output requires an amplifier with low noise, high input impedance and moderate gain.
 A differential amplifier with these characteristics can be readily integrated with the Hall element using standard bipolar transistor technology.
 Temperature compensation is also easily integrated.

+This range of current sensors is based on the principle that whenever a current flows in a conduct a magnetic field is produced around the conductor with a strength directly proportional to the magnitude of that current flowing.
+A Hall-effect magnetic field sensor is then used to measure the induced current with its output being directly proportional to the magnitude of the current flowing.

+In the simplest configuration, a Hall-effect magnetic field sensor can be placed adjacent to the conductor and its output measured but there are limitations.
+For current levels under about 10 amps, the magnetic field produced is very weak and not a lot stronger than the earth's magnetic field.
+Also the Hall voltage produced will be tiny so very high amplification would be required with its associated thermal instability and noise issues.